 The two-step process for establishing long arm jurisdiction does not apply when a spouse is traveling under a different theory: the alter ego basis for jurisdiction.
-The spouse may allege the entity is the other spouse’s alter ego and there are grounds and good reasons for the Florida court, to achieve equity and fairness, to “pierce the corporate veil” of the entity.
+The spouse may allege the entity is the other spouse’s alter ego and the Florida court should pierce the corporate veil of the entity.

 The alter-ego remedy is not available to a spouse who has not alleged and cannot establish that the other spouse used the corporate form to prevent execution on a liability that did not yet exist when the entity was used.
 Braswell.
 See also Noah Technologies, Inc. v.
 Rice, Case No. 2:14-cv-325-FtM-29DNF (M.D.
 Fla.
 November 18, 2014) (stating court was unaware of any cases applying the “reverse alter ego” theory to pierce corporate veil in jurisdictional contexts).

 Joinder of an Entity “Inextricably Intertwined” with a Spouse

 Distinct from alter-ego, in the divorce context, is joinder of a corporate entity “inextricably intertwined” with a spouse.
 See Hoecker v.
 Hoecker, 426 So.
 2d 1191 (Fla.
 4th DCA 1983) (error to dismiss corporation from dissolution action, given husband’s testimony, “I’m the company,” and evidence of the parties’ conduct that demonstrated a blending of marital and business partnerships).